dehydrated-io/dehydrated/README.md

  --revoke (-r) path/to/cert.pem   Revoke specified certificate --help (-h)                      Show help text
- --env (-e)                       Output configuration variables for use in other scripts
+ --env (-e)                       Output configuration variables for use in other scripts --cleanup (-gc)                  Remove old and not used files in certs directory

 Parameters:
  --domain (-d) domain.tld         Use specified domain name(s) instead of domains.txt entry (one certificate!)